folaroma/image-processor/USEME.md

     hide
     ```

-11. `save [type] [filename]` - saves the topmost visible layer as an image with the file types of PNG, JPEG, and PPM:
+11. `save [type] [file directory]` - saves the topmost visible layer as an image with the file types of PNG, JPEG, and PPM:

     ```
-    create first add desert ppm
+    create first add res/desert
-    create second add desert ppm
+    create second add res/desert
     current second
     hide
     save png oneLayerDesert
     ```

-12. `saveall [type] [filename]` - saves all of the layers into images of the given file type and creates a text file representing the whole image with the given file name:
+12. `saveall [type] [file directory]` - saves all of the layers into images of the given file type and creates a text file representing the whole image with the given file name:

     ```
-    create first add desert ppm
+    create first add res/desert
-    create second add desert ppm
+    create second add res/desert
     saveall jpeg twoLayerDesert
     ```